Black Cartoon Characters: Icons, History, and Impact

 Jodie Landon

-It’s impossible to overstate how ahead of her time Jodie was.
-In Daria, she openly discussed the pressure of being the “model minority.”
-She was intelligent, ambitious, and often the only person who could call Daria out on her privilege.
-She recently got her own spin-off movie, confirming her status as an icon.
+It is hard to overstate how ahead of her time Jodie was.
+In Daria, she openly wrestled with the pressure of being the “model minority,” and she was usually the only person sharp enough to call Daria out on her own privilege.
+Intelligent, ambitious, and quietly exhausted, she was a fully drawn person at a time when that was rare.

 Miranda Killgallen

-As Told by Ginger featured Miranda as one of the “mean girls,” but I loved watching her personality develop.
+As Told by Ginger cast Miranda as one of the “mean girls,” but watching her develop was half the fun.
 She was tough, sarcastic, and fiercely loyal to her best friend Courtney.
-She showed that black characters didn’t always have to be “nice”; they could be complex, flawed, and popular.
+She mattered because she proved Black characters did not have to be sweet and safe; they could be complex, flawed, and popular.

 Trixie Carter

-Trixie Carter from American Dragon: Jake Long was the definition of a ride-or-die friend.
-She found out her best friend could turn into a dragon and didn’t even blink.
-As a talented skateboarder and cheerleader, she effortlessly balanced being both a tomboy and feminine.
+Trixie from American Dragon: Jake Long was the definition of a ride-or-die friend.
+She learned her best friend could turn into a dragon and did not so much as blink.
+A skateboarder and a cheerleader, she balanced tomboy and feminine without ever feeling like a stereotype.

 Keesha Franklin

-In The Magic School Bus, Keesha was the level-headed skeptic.
-While Arnold was complaining, Keesha was asking Ms. Frizzle the hard questions.
-She represented the inquisitive nature of science and learning.
+On The Magic School Bus, Keesha was the level-headed skeptic.
+While the others panicked, she was the one asking Ms. Frizzle the hard questions.
+She represented curiosity and a love of learning, which is a quietly great thing to put in front of kids.

 Numbuh 5 (Abigail Lincoln)

-Numbuh 5 from Codename: Kids Next Door was arguably the coolest character on Cartoon Network in the early 2000s.
-She was the tactical expert, the calm one, and the only one with any common sense.
-Her laid-back attitude and signature blue hat made her an instant icon.
+Numbuh 5 from Codename: Kids Next Door was the coolest character on Cartoon Network in the early 2000s, and it was not close.
+She was the tactical brain and the only one with real common sense.
+That laid-back swagger and her signature red hat made her an instant icon.

 Libby Folfax

-In my opinion, Libby from Jimmy Neutron had the best character development.
-She went from being Cindy’s sidekick to a music-loving, gadget-using icon.
-Her makeover season where she changed her hair was a huge moment for representation.
+Libby from the Nickelodeon hit Jimmy Neutron had some of the best development on the show.
+She went from Cindy’s quiet sidekick to a music-loving, gadget-savvy character with a real personality.
+The season she changed up her look was a small but genuine moment for representation.

 A.J.

-A.J. was the resident genius in The Fairly OddParents.
-While Timmy had magic, A.J. had science.
-He had a secret lab in his bedroom and was arguably smarter than any adult in Dimmsdale.
-It was refreshing to see the “smart kid” trope applied to a cool black character.
+A.J. was the resident genius in The Fairly OddParents, glasses and all.
+Timmy had magic, but A.J. had a secret lab in his bedroom and was smarter than every adult in Dimmsdale.
+It was refreshing to see the brainy-kid role handed to a cool Black character for once.

-Vince was the coolest kid on the playground.
-He was an athletic prodigy but never arrogant.
+Vince was the coolest kid on the Recess playground, an athletic prodigy who somehow never let it go to his head.
 His friendship with T.J.
-Detweiler was the core of the show.
-He showed that you could be a jock and a good friend at the same time.
+Detweiler anchored the whole show.
+He quietly made the case that you could be the star jock and still be a truly good friend.

 Miles Morales (Spider-Man)